When it comes to best “secret” beaches in Costa Rica, Playa Lagartillo is one of them.

 Playa Lagartillo – The Beach

-This beach is not very big and you can walk end to end in a less than 1 minutes.
+This beach is not very big.
 The sand is tan color and the water is a grey-blue.

 It’s a lot of fun to walk on this beach, play with the hermit crabs and check out the sea shells.
 When we visited the first time, we were the only ones there!